BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongodb_queries.md

 # Using `$or` With Different Properties

-`$or` can be used with the different properties as well as checking against multiple properties with the same values.
+`$or` can be used with the different properties as well as checking against the same property with the different values.

 ```javascript
 const results = await collection.find(